 Dedicated to lifelong learning and the craft of writing in particular, CJ is a graduate of the Institute of Children’s Literature—in both writing for young adults and self-editing for publication.
 He once spent three years in Japan, teaching English and making animal noises for hundreds of Japanese elementary school kids (it’s true!).

-CJ currently lives in California, in a wonderful extended-family household with his wife, mother-in-law, and two beautiful daughters.
+CJ currently lives in California, in a wonderful extended-family household with his wife, mother-in-law, and two brilliant daughters.